Build a Geodesic Dome Greenhouse!

 Anna at NorthernHomestead recommends using a geodome planner, a layout tool that will help you determine the number of struts you need and their length.
 You'll need to determine the best geodesic frequency (the number of smaller triangles each larger triangle is divided into -- higher frequencies are more stable and result in a more spherical shape) and you can plug it into a planner to get a rough design for your greenhouse.

-Next, you need to cut your struts, creating a pointed end on each (some hardware stores can do these cuts for you, but make sure they are accurate, as miscuts could cause problems during construction).
-Then, you start putting the struts together to create the framework of the dome!
+Next, cut your struts, creating a pointed end on each (some hardware stores can do these cuts for you, but make sure they're accurate, as miscuts could cause problems during construction).
+Then start assembling the struts to create the framework of the dome.
 Those pointed ends will slot right together in a neat pattern for strong miter joints.
 Anna suggests installing a "pony wall," a partial wall that will give you some height and an even base for dome construction.
-Make sure you leave room for a door (hey, we had to remind you...), and windows.
+Make sure you leave room for a door (hey, we had to remind you...) and windows.

 Once the dome is constructed you can cover it, attaching your chosen covering material with staples or other fasteners.
 If you want to make sure it's really firmly attached, use thin strips of wood or plastic on top to create a sandwich between the covering material and the underlying struts.
 Then you can install your doors and windows...and enjoy your greenhouse.

-Nervous about doing this project on your own?
-Ask a Charlotte carpenter for help!
+Are you nervous about tackling this project on your own?
+Why not ask a professional carpenter for help!